 (June 2023) -- We have begun our coverage of the 2023 Michigan state tournament -- click for details.
 If you can provide results or pairings for Michigan district tournaments that are not listed on this site, please contact the Unpage.

 This site has been on the web since June 5, 2016.
 Click to contact the webmaster with any comments or questions about this page.

 Michigan's first Little League charters were formed in the 1950s, and in the state's early years of competition, Michigan leagues competed alongside other neighboring states in earlier rounds of international tournament competition.

 In 1957, the international tournament was revamped, and the first Michigan state tournament was held.
 Four district champions advanced to a single-elimination state tournament, with the winner advancing to face teams from neighboring states in the North Region tournament.
 During this era, leagues in Michigan's Upper Peninsula competed in the Wisconsin tournament structure.

-Over the years, the number of leagues and districts in Michigan has grown sharply, and today, there are sixteen districts in Michigan.
+Over the years, the number of leagues and districts in Michigan has expanded, and today, there are sixteen districts in Michigan.
 All district champions advance to the state tournament, and the Michigan state champion advances to the Great Lakes Region tournament in Indianapolis, Indiana, where they compete for the right to advance to the Little League World Series.

 Twelve Michigan leagues have advanced to the Little League World Series, including most recently Grosse Pointe Woods-Shores Little League in 2017 and 2018.
 Hamtramck National Little League, which reached the Little League World Series three times in the 1950s, won the 1959 Little League World Series with a roster led by Art Deras, one of the more dominant and iconic players in the early years of the international tournament.

 Click to view a timeline showing the evolution of the Michigan Little League tournament structure.

 |Australian Region||Mid-Atlantic Region||Northwest Region|